(Editors Note: Mary Kay Culpepper left Cooking Light in 2009) Like most Americans, I don’t have the best eating habits.

 ANDELMAN: So the recipes do not come from the Keebler Elves.

 CULPEPPER: No. Or from wishing and hoping.
 It’s a lot of work that goes into them.

-MARY KAY CULPEPPER audio excerpt: “I believe that creative fires burn everywhere.
+MARY KAY CULPEPPER podcast excerpt: “I believe that creative fires burn everywhere.
 We have drawn chefs from all over the country to come and work with us, certainly in our test kitchens and our editors have actually, a number of them have worked in professional restaurants, have been chefs on their own, and I think if you’ve got something great, it does draw talent.”

 ANDELMAN: As a veteran freelance writer who’s used to getting assignments, I’m kind of curious, though, how do you assign recipes?
 You say, hey, you know what, we’d really like something with halibut, whip up something with halibut, or how does that work?